FridaWikell/frisa-booking/README.md

 The design is set to be modern but easy to read.
 It should draw the attention to the images which will enhance the chance to get the users to get inspired.
 The design should feel welcoming and like you're visiting a friends place.

 ### Color Scheme
 The color scheme is set to feel modern and harmonize with the hero image.
-Any bright colors in the scheme were avoided due to not draw any attention from the images at the website.
-The colors are reused on all pages to make every page feel familiar and to enhance the feeling that the website is an unity.
+Any bright colors in the scheme were avoided to not draw any attention from the images at the website.
+The colors are reused on all pages to make every page feel familiar and to enhance the feeling that the website is a unit.

 ### Typography
-The typography were chosen to have a modern touch.
-They were chosen to feel easygoing and fun, but at the same time easy to read.
+The typography was chosen to have a modern touch.
+It was chosen to feel easygoing and fun, but at the same time easy to read.
 The text was designed to incorporate some spacing, ensuring it doesn't appear as a dense block of text upon opening a page.
 The written communication across the website adopts a playful tone to foster a friendly atmosphere.
-Emojis was added to make the tone more playful and friendly.
+Emojis were added to make the tone more playful and friendly.

 ### Imagery
 All the images are chosen to inspire the website users.
-The images should give a warm feeling with the help of the content and a warm tone in them.
-The images have been designed with a playful and dynamic excerpt to encourage user engagement and increase sign-ups for the workshop.
+The images should give a warm feeling through their content and warm tone.
+The images have been designed with a playful and dynamic excerpt to encourage user engagement and increase sign-ups for the workshops.
 The objects on the images are things that has been made by the leader of the workshops.
-In other words, they are objects that you can do at the workshops!
+In other words, they are objects that you can create at the workshops!

 ### Wireframes